-Getting involved as an Aboriginal and Torres Strait Islander dad
+Getting involved as an Aboriginal and Torres Strait Islander father

 Ron Briggs helps Aboriginal and Torres Strait Islander men before and after the birth of their babies.
-He runs a program called ‘I’m an Aboriginal Dad’.
-Ron’s father is a Yorta Yorta man and his mother is Gunditjmara.
+Ron’s father is a Yorta Yorta man, and his mother is Gunditjmara.

-‘My role is basically to encourage fathers to support their partners a bit more and to help their partner before birth, during birth and after birth.
+‘I basically encourage fathers to support their partners a bit more and to help their partner before, during and after birth.
 The young men today are looking for change.
-They’re looking to be a bit more sensitive towards their partners having babies.
+They’re looking to be a bit involved and more supportive towards their partners through the process of having babies.

 ‘In the past, all the women got together when a woman was pregnant and supported her, and we just stayed well out of it.
 Times have changed now.